camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 Add a filter for process instances by filtering for a `boolean` value.

-**Date variable**

-{{< img src="../../img/filter-examples/var-date.png" title="Filter Example" >}}

-Add a filter for process instances by filtering for a `date` value.
-Please note that the date value must be set in accordance to the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard and that you need to encase the value in quotation marks.

 **Numeric variable**

 {{< img src="../../img/filter-examples/var-numeric.png" title="Filter Example" >}}